MountainChenCad/HRRPGraphNet/README.md

 # HRRPGraphNet
-We got accepted to IET Electronics Letters!
+We got accepted to IET Electronics Letters!💥💥💥

 HRRPGraphNet is a deep learning model for processing HRRP data using graph neural networks💥.

 ## Usage